ckeditor/ckeditor5/packages/ckeditor5-find-and-replace/tests/manual/findandreplace.md

 #### Find is disabled in source mode
 * Click on the 'Source' button in toolbar to start source editing mode.
-* Find and replace similarily to all buttons, except the source editing, should be disabled.
+* Find and replace similarly to all buttons, except the source editing, should be disabled.

 #### Matches color
 * Open find dropdown.